Information for Faculty and Instructors

 - Pay for printing - Use your Cal 1 Card to pay for printing in the libraries.

-- Renewals - Familiarize yourself with the options and rules for renewing materials, and loan periods.
+- Renewals - Familiarize yourself with the options and rules for renewing materials.

 - BAKER is a fee-based document delivery service for faculty.